kim1ne/loop-server/README.md

     <summary>Version 1.1.0</summary>

 - All components have been updated 1.1.0
 - A component has a scope-name.
 It has the method - getScopeName() - returns the scope-name.
-All events, which sends a component will be merge with the scope-name.
+All events, which sends a component will merge with the scope-name.
 - All components are isolated from each other.
 A component can sends an event, and another component will waiting for the event
 ----
 Example: